Joi/jibot3/plugins/message/README.md

 # Slack Messages
 This directory contains plugins which are intended to respond to slack slack messages which contain a string or regular expression.
+The filename should correspond to the word or phrase you would like to listen for.
+If using a regular expression or characters which are not allowed within a filename, you may add a variable called `keyword` in the plugin file.

 ## Enable Events in your Slack App
 Go to https://api.slack.com/apps/ and then, in the **Features** submenu, click **Event Subscriptions**